ReviewMyContract.aiReview My Contract

 *What it looks like:* "Any arbitration demand must be filed within 90 days of the date on which the claimant knew or should have known of the facts underlying the claim.
 Failure to file within this period permanently bars the claim."

 *Why it's dangerous:* Contract and tort claims typically have statutes of limitations of two to six years.
 A 90-day filing window eliminates most claims simply by the fact that the problem is not recognized, assessed, or acted on within that narrow window.
-This is particularly common in employment and consumer agreements, where the company knows that most claimants will not react quickly enough.
+This is particularly common in employment and consumer agreements.

 Red Flag 4: Venue Requiring Travel at Your Expense.